Roses: the best varieties and how to grow them

 Sowing

 Sowing roses is quite easy.
 Sowing seeds from horticultural varieties may yield random results in terms of flower colours and shapes, but you can try hybridising your varieties this way!
-Sowing botanical species will provide a more reliable outcome.
+Sowing botanical species will provide more reliable results.
 Sowing species also allows for the production of subjects that can serve as rootstocks.

 - Harvest the rose hips, then dry them before extracting the seeds.
 Rose seeds require a cold period to break their dormancy (vernalisation).
 To do this, mix the seeds with sand, then place them in the refrigerator for one to two months.